centreon/centreon-documentation/versioned_docs/version-23.04/monitoring/pluginpacks.md

 ![image](../assets/configuration/pluginpacks/uninstall_confirm.png)

-Your Plugin Pack is now uninstalled.
+Your Monitoring Connector is now uninstalled.

 ![image](../assets/configuration/pluginpacks/uninstall_3.png)

 #### Managing dependencies

-You will not be able remove a pack if host and service templates created by the Plugin Pack are being used by any monitored hosts and services.
+You will not be able remove a pack if host and service templates created by the Monitoring Connector are being used by any monitored hosts and services.

 ![image](../assets/configuration/pluginpacks/uninstall_pp_used.png)

 To uninstall the pack you will need either to:

-* delete the hosts and services linked to the templates provided by the Plugin Pack,
+* delete the hosts and services linked to the templates provided by the Monitoring Connector,
 * or unlink the hosts and services from the corresponding templates.

 Attempting to uninstall a pack that is a dependency of another pack will cause the uninstallation process to stop if